2008 Republican Party presidential debates and forums: May 3, 2007 - Simi Valley, California

 The first Republican debate was at the Ronald Reagan Presidential Library in Simi Valley, California.
 It was simulcast live for 90 minutes on MSNBC and Politico.com.
-Questions were gathered from The Politico readers for the candidates.
+Questions were gathered from Politico readers for the candidates.
 All declared candidates were present, as Fred Thompson had not yet declared.
 Former First Lady Nancy Reagan was present, along with California Governor Arnold Schwarzenegger.

-The debate was moderated by MSNBC anchor Chris Matthews of Hardball and The Politicos John Harris.
-Questions were gathered from The Politico readers for the candidates.
+The debate was moderated by MSNBC anchor Chris Matthews of Hardball and Politicos John Harris.
+Questions were gathered from Politico readers for the candidates.